linkarzu/linkarzu.github.io/_posts/neovim/2025-01-10-markdown-setup-2025.md

 ### Create or jump daily note `hyper+t+r`

+- I use the daily note every day, usually for example if I need to upload a new video, I have a template in LuaSnip to get me started, and I do this in my daily note
+- I don't keep a journal, like in `The Princess Diaries` movie, I just use my daily note as a temp location to edit stuff that needs to be placed somewhere else
 - I normally handle my notes as large files (kubernetes, docker, xcp-ng, etc), but there are times I don't want to add stuff to one of those files and instead add it to my daily note